The Medical Device Regulation (EU) 2017/745 was published in the Official Journal of the European Union on 5 May 2017.

 Identification and traceability

-As per the IVD Regulation that has been proposed, Medical (MDD) Device manufacturers must fi t their devices with a Unique Device Identification (UDI).
-The proposed Regulation gives full details of the information that has to be accessed through the UDI.
+As per the IVD Regulation, Medical Device manufacturers must fi t their devices with a Unique Device Identification (UDI).
+The MDR gives full details of the information that has to be accessed through the UDI.

 There is also an obligation for high-risk device manufacturers to make a summary of safety and performance publicly available, with key elements of the supporting clinical data.